yasuraok/vscode-regex-anchor/README.md

 Create cross-file workspace anchor links from any regex pattern.

+> **⚠️ Warning: This extension is currently in experimental stage.
+The API and configuration format may change without notice in future versions.**

 ## Features

 * Allows text in files to function as links to corresponding locations in other files, based on patterns defined in `settings.json`.